 Bake for 10-12 minutes.
 They might look a bit undercooked but will firm up.

-Decorate with remaining peppermint candy pieces once they come out of the oven.
+Decorate with more chocolate chips and remaining peppermint candy pieces once they come out of the oven.

 Transfer to a wire rack to let cool, and enjoy!